Background

 art than a science.
 Just how much do those needles have to jump around to

-test, and psychology has not yet learned how to do mind-reading. |
+one taking the test, and scientific psychology has not yet learned how to

 Science